Skip to Content

 19. The Eternity Knot or Endless knot

 This is an interesting one.
-It overlays into many other histories and is even seen in Tibetan Buddhism.
-Their understanding of it is pretty similar to the Celts.
-Because the knot has no beginning and no end, the eternal knot symbolises the Buddha’s endless wisdom and compassion.
-Or, in Celt’s case, the circle of life.
+It overlays many other histories and is even seen in Tibetan Buddhism.
+Their understanding of it is pretty similar to the Celts’.
+Because the knot has no beginning and no end, the eternal knot symbolises the Buddha’s endless wisdom and compassion—or, in the Celts’ case, the circle of life.
 Eternity Knot A Celtic Symbol

-• Interplay and interaction of the opposing forces in the dualistic world of manifestation lead to their union and, ultimately, to harmony in the universe.
+2. Union of Opposing Forces: It represents the interplay and interaction of opposing forces in the dualistic world, leading to their union and, ultimately, harmony in the universe.

-• The inseparability of emptiness (shunyata) and dependent origination is the underlying reality of existence.
+4. Emptiness and Dependent Origination: It signifies the inseparability of emptiness (shunyata) and dependent origination, revealing the underlying reality of existence.

 20. St Brigid’s Cross – Officially 1 February, the last of my list of Celtic symbols